yakiya51/yuta-51/README.md

 # Summary
-Hi!
-I'm a software developer based in California.
+Hello, I'm a software developer based in California.

 # Stuff I Do
 - Full-stack developement using Java and Javascript for work.
-- Create personal projects using Python for fun.
+- Create personal projects in Python/Svelte JS for fun.